-INDUSTRIAL LANDS SUPPLY There is presently less than a 20-year supply of adequately zoned and serviced municipal-owned industrial employment land.
-Current supply is estimated to be five to 10 years.
-The municipality has land holdings at the proposed Phase 14 Burnside and Ragged Lake expansion that will be required to be adequately zoned and serviced to increase longer term supply.
-The municipality's supply of shovelready lands has been effectively sold out pending a new 120 net acre Phase 13-1.
-Burnside supply is currently under construction with a planned completion of September 2023.

-The Natural Systems Conservation Study for Ragged Lake Industrial Park is completed, and study requirements have been defined for a Watershed Impact Study to be issued in fall 2022.
+Halifax Regional Municipality Strategic Performance Report 2021/22 with a planned completion of September 2023.

+Halifax Regional Municipality Strategic Performance Report 2021/22

-- The Akerley Interchange, part of the provincial Highway 107 extension, was substantially completed and open to public traffic.
-The Akerley Interchange provides initial access to Phase 13 Burnside.
+The Akerley Interchange, part of the provincial Highway 107 extension, was substantially completed and open to public traffic.

+The Akerley Interchange provides initial access to Phase 13

+Burnside.
 The Construction Agreement with the Province includes a second interchange to Phase 13-1 which is scheduled to be opened upon the completion of the full Highway 107 extension.
-Completion of construction is estimated to be December 2024. - Aerotech amended zoning was deferred; however, planning (\mathbf{X}) commenced. - Streetscape and function planning integration continues.
-Significant public realm improvements on Spring Garden Road between Queen and South Park streets were made, and reinstatement of Squiggle Park is complete.
+Completion of construction is estimated to be December 2024.

+Aerotech amended zoning was deferred; however, planning commenced.

+Streetscape and function planning integration continues.

+Significant public realm improvements on Spring Garden

+Road between Queen and South Park streets were made, and reinstatement of Squiggle Park is complete.
 University Avenue (Peninsula South Complete Streets project) public engagement was held Spring 2022.
 Dutch Village Road design is 80 per cent complete.

--3 LOCAL IMMIGRATION PARTNERSHIP

-STREETSCAPING
+JAN 1/22

+PERMANENT PROGRAM

+REGULATIONS IN FORCE

+12,700

+NEWCOMERS

+WELCOMED ACROSS

+REGION (PILOT)

+6,000

+ADMISSION SPACES

+AVAILABLE YEARLY

 The Atlantic Immigration Program is a federal immigration program that helps employers recruit skilled foreign workers and international graduates to meet labour needs.
-This new employerdriven program builds on the success of the Atlantic Immigration Pilot Program, which closed in 2021.
+This new employer-driven program builds on the success of the Atlantic Immigration Pilot Program, which closed in 2021.